CD Guidelines – F5J USA Tour

 e) Must launch with motor running

-This is another thing we are seeing with some new F5J pilots: leaving their altitude switch enabled for 200 mtrs.
+New F5J pilots may inadvertently leave their ALES altitude switch enabled for 200 mtrs.
 This is not legal in F5J.
-During your pilot’s meetings we suggest that you explain that it is not allowed to use any form of altitude telemetry or altitude cutoff settings on your limiters.
+During your pilots meetings we suggest that you explain that it is not allowed to use any form of altitude telemetry or altitude cutoff settings on your limiters.
 CDs may want to consider announcing the possibility of limiter spot checks if they feel the need.

 8. Gliderscore laptop power settings alert (added 6-8-17)